mikolalysenko/l1-path-finder/README.md

 * All memory is preallocated.
 At run time, searches trigger no garbage collection or other memory allocations.
 * The heap data structure used in this implementation is a pairing heap based on the following paper:
     + G. Navarro, R. Paredes.
 (2010) "[On sorting, heaps, and minimum spanning trees](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.218.3241)" Algorithmica
-* Box stabbing queries are implemented using an auxiliary r-tree data structure (provided via [rbush](https://github.com/mourner/rbush)).
+* Box stabbing queries are implemented using rank queries.
-* Rectangle decomposition is done using the package [rectangle-decomposition](https://github.com/mikolalysenko/rectangle-decomposition), which implements the following algorithm:
-    + Jr. W. Lipski, E. Lodi, F. Luccio, C. Mugnai, L. Pagli.
-(1979) "[On two-dimensional data organization II](http://www.researchgate.net/publication/266755653_On_two-dimensional_data_organization._II)".
-Fundamenta Informaticae
 * For more information on A* searching, check out [Amit Patel's pages](http://theory.stanford.edu/~amitp/GameProgramming/)

 # Example